 CURRENTLY IN PURSUIT OF CACREP ACCREDITATION

-Austin Peay State University's (APSU), Counseling Graduate Program is committed to excellence and is currently pursuing accreditation through the Council of Accreditation of Counseling and Educational Programs (CACREP).
+Austin Peay State University's (APSU), Counseling Graduate Program is committed to excellence and is currently in progress of receiving accreditation through the Council of Accreditation of Counseling and Educational Programs (CACREP).
 CACREP accreditation will provide recognition that the content and quality of APSU's Counseling Graduate Program has been evaluated and meets standards set by the profession.
-We project that the self-study portion will be completed by the end of the 2017 fall semester.
+The self-study portion is completed and the application has been submitted.
+All students who graduate within 18-months of the program receiving accreditation will be grandfathered and will be considered to have graduated from a CACREP accredited program.

 The mission of the Master’s Program in Counseling is to provide both academic and clinical training that will prepare students to be highly effective professional counselors.
 Our goal is to influence students to be life-long learners who are sensitive to and appreciative of the developmental needs of individuals and groups in the context of a rapidly changing multicultural society.
 Students completing the school counseling concentration are eligible for Tennessee certification as school counselors pending their passing of the Praxis Exam.
 Students completing the mental health counseling concentration will have met the educational requirements for licensure in Tennessee as Licensed Professional Counselors with the Mental Health Service Provider designation.